 Students who qualify through Cedarville’s Early Assurance program (3.25 GPA or higher) receive a $5,000 annual scholarship and guaranteed admission into the doctoral phase as long as they maintain a 3.0 GPA.

 Once admitted to the professional phase, learning becomes more hands-on and applied.
-Students move into advanced courses, such as medicinal chemistry and immunology, alongside labs that teach real-world skills like prescription compounding, medication counseling, and sterile technique.
+As they advance through the program, students take courses such as medicinal chemistry and immunology while building practical skills in labs that cover prescription compounding, patient counseling, and sterile technique.

 “All of our students receive their intern licenses in their first professional year,” said Dr. Franz.
 “We want them to start practicing those responsibilities right away.”
-About one-third of the program is experiential learning — clinical rotations in pharmacies, hospitals, and healthcare organizations.
+About one-third of the program is experiential learning as they complete clinical rotations in pharmacies and hospitals.

-Faith integration is also woven throughout.
-Cedarville’s faculty and students share a Christian commitment that shapes how they view ethics and patient care.
+Cedarville’s faculty and students share a Christian commitment that shapes how they view ethics and patient care, and that worldview is woven throughout the program.
 “We talk about compassionate care, end-of-life treatment, and the sanctity of life,” Dr. Franz said.
 “Our students learn to approach those moments with both skill and biblical perspective.”

 Even during clinical rotations, faith remains central.
 Students often find opportunities to pray with patients or discuss spiritual questions — always with humility and respect.